RaresAil/homebridge-gree-ac/README.md

 - If you disconnect an AC and reconnect it to wifi, it will automatically bind to it no manual action is required
 - Fan speeds for 3 Speed units and 5 Speed units
+- Turn off/on the light
+- In version 1.1.1 i improved the response time and speed.
+- In version 1.1.1 when a status changes, now it updates all the services.
+- In version 1.1.1 was removed the RE2 to improve the install speed.

 ## More features will come in future!